Jainam-077/Jainam-077/README.md

 ### 🚀 About Me

-I'm a final-year Information Technology student from a Tier-3 college, passionate about turning raw data into meaningful insights using machine learning and visualization tools.
+I'm a final-year Information Technology student, passionate about turning raw data into meaningful insights using machine learning and visualization tools.
 I’m actively building real-world data science projects and preparing for internships and entry-level roles in the field of data.

 ---